Hermanverschooten/til_articles/2023-08-13/lets-talk.md

 mix deps.get
 iex -S mix
 ```
-Now if you repeat the `subscribe` and `broadcast`, you will see this already works.
+If you repeat the `subscribe` and `broadcast`, you will see this already works.

 ## Make 2 nodes talk

 So now that we have this little `app`, let's use it to make 2 versions of our app talk to each other.

 In 2 seperate terminals start the app with a short name, `iex --sname app1 -S mix` and `iex --sname app2 -S mix`.
-You will notice that `iex` prompt now includes the node name, `app1@computername`.
+You will notice the `iex` prompt now includes the node name, `app1@computername`.
-We will do our suubscribe in `app1`, do a publish in `app2`, `flush` in `app1`, and... nothing happened. ???
+We will do our subscribe in `app1`, do a publish in `app2`, `flush` in `app1`, and... nothing happened ???
 We have started the apps with networking enabled, but we haven't yet connect them.
-In either app, do `Node.connect(:"app2@computername)`, where you use the name of the other node as seen in the iex prompt, this name is given as an `atom`.
+In either app, do `Node.connect(:"app2@computername")`, where you use the name of the other node as seen in the iex prompt, this name is given as an `atom`.
 Now do the broadcast again and flush, yes, we have received our message.
 Great!

 So what have we learned so far?
-* If you start your app with the `--sname`, you can connect to other nodes.
+* If you start your app with the `--sname`, you can connect to other nodes on the same computer.
-* If you start a `Phoenix.PubSub` in multiple nodes, with the *same name*, they automically are connected.
+* If you start a `Phoenix.PubSub` in multiple nodes, with the **same name**, they automically are connected.
 * We have not seen this in our example, but all nodes need to use the same erlang cookie!
 See the above mentioned guide for more info.

 ## Cluster the apps